Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

 Yes, it is safe to use public transportation in Cancun.

-Public buses run from downtown Cancun the entire length of the hotel zone and are an easy and affordable way to get around town.
+Public buses run from downtown Cancun to the entire length of the hotel zone and are an easy and affordable way to get around town.

-Whenever you ride on a crowded public bus make sure to keep a close eye on your belongings.
+Whenever you ride on a crowded public bus, make sure to keep a close eye on your belongings.

 Final Thoughts: Cancun Crime

-In recent years violent crime has risen in Cancun.
-These incidents get huge media attention and people are correct to wonder if it is still safe to go to Cancun.
+In recent years, violent crime has risen in Cancun.
+These incidents get huge media attention, and people are correct to wonder if it is still safe to go to Cancun.

 Most areas in Cancun are still safe, including the hotel zone, Playa Mujeres, and downtown.